MortezaFathnia/server-express-postgre-redis/readme.md

 Create `example` folder and put `index.js` file inside.

-Your `index.js` file should be export an object with this structure:
+Your `index.js` file should export an object with this structure:

 ```js
 module.exports = {